 The Missing Link: How to Combine Neuroimaging Data with Computational Models of Behavior

-If you are a researcher working with a variety of neuroimaging methods, such as fMRI, EEG, MEG, DWI, TMS, and others, and incorporate behavioral measures (e.g. reaction time, accuracy, ratings) in your experiments, this course could be beneficiary for you.
+If you are a researcher working with a variety of neuroimaging methods, and incorporate behavioral measures in your experiments, this course could be beneficiary for you.

 Course material will be available here soon.

-"Defining the missing link: introduction to combining neural data with cognitive models of behavior." by Wojciech Zajkowski
+13:00 - 13:20 Wojciech Zajkowski “Defining the missing link: introduction to combining neural data with cognitive models of behavior.”

 In recent years, the amount of neuroimaging data we collect has been growing in an exponential fashion.
 Due to this, the issue of developing methods that aid in drawing meaningful conclusions from large and rich (often multimodal) datasets has gained paramount importance.
 This talk will consist of three segments.
 I will start by providing an overview of the purpose of using cognitive models of behavior and how can they be utilized together with brain data, using models such as Drift-Diffusion Model or Linear Ballistic Accumulator as examples.
 I will then explain the nature of the linking problem.
 Using the Marr’s levels of analysis framework, I will go through the rationale behind why is it crucial for our understanding of brain and behavior.
 Finally, I will introduce different methods of dealing with the problem: from a simple correlation to recently developed frameworks, such as joint modelling, which utilize the covariability of neural and behavioural data to draw meaningful conclusions.